-- 3.9.1.
-The Board of Directors shall collectively be able to understand the Company's activities, including the main risks, and the Members of the Board of Directors shall collectively be able to take appropriate decisions considering the business model, risk appetite, strategy and markets in which the Company operates. - 3.9.2.
+- 3.10.1.
+The Board of Directors shall collectively be able to understand the Company's activities, including the main risks, and the Members of the Board of Directors shall collectively be able to take appropriate decisions considering the business model, risk appetite, strategy and markets in which the Company operates. - 3.10.2.
 The composition of the Board of Directors shall reflect the knowledge, skills and experience necessary to fulfill its responsibilities.
-This includes that the Board of Directors collectively has an appropriate understanding of those areas for which the Members are collectively accountable, and the skills to effectively manage and oversee the Company, including the following aspects: - a. the business of the Company and the main risks related to it; - b. each of the material activities of the Company; - c. strategic planning; - d. relevant areas of sectoral/financial competence, including financial and capital markets, solvency and models; - e. financial accounting and reporting; - f. risk management, compliance, internal audit and internal control; - g. information technology and security; - h. local, regional and global markets, where applicable; - i. the legal and regulatory environment; - j. corporate governance; - k. managerial skills and experience; - I. the ability to plan strategically; - m. the management of (inter)national groups and risks related to group structures, where applicable: - n.
-ESG issues, including management of climate-related and environmental risks; - o. adequate gender representation.
+This includes that the Board of Directors collectively has an appropriate understanding of those areas for which the Members are collectively accountable, and the skills to effectively manage and oversee the Company, including the following aspects: - a. the business of the Company and the main risks related to it; - b. each of the material activities of the Company; - c. strategic planning; - d. relevant areas of sectoral/financial competence, including financial and capital markets, solvency and models; - e. financial accounting and reporting; - f. risk management, compliance, internal audit and internal control; - g. information technology and security; - h. local, regional and global markets, where applicable;

+- i. the legal and regulatory environment;

+- corporate governance;

+- k. managerial skills and experience;

+- I. the ability to plan strategically;

+- m. the management of (inter)national groups and risks related to group structures, where applicable:

+- n.
+ESG (environment, social and governance) issues,

+- o. adequate gender representation.